coderefinery/manuals/workshop-playbook.md

     - [ ] [EXAMPLE: day 5 summary](https://github.com/coderefinery/2022-03-22-workshop/issues/51)
     - [ ] [EXAMPLE: summary and thank you](https://github.com/coderefinery/2022-03-22-workshop/issues/56)
     - [ ] [EXAMPLE: invitation to debriefing (feedback)](https://github.com/coderefinery/2022-03-22-workshop/issues/52)
+  - After the workshop
+    - [ ] Help other roles in putting everybody who contributed and consents on the website as credit
+    - [ ] Help event director with Post-Workshop survey

 :::